MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 	}
 	```

+	Including this class in the Portable project enables you to apply a custom effect to any control by decorating it with a ```DigitalFontEffect.FontFileName``` attribute.
+The implementation of the effect is performed on a per-platform basis.

 1. Add a folder named "Effects" to the **DroneLander.Android** project.
 Then right-click the folder and use the **Add** > **Class** command to add a class file named "DigitalFontEffect.cs."
 Replace the contents of the file with the following code:

 	```C#